-Hearsay Social hosted its annual Innovation Summit in San Francisco, with talks by Shelley O’Connor, co-head of wealth management for Morgan Stanley (MS), and other industry leaders.
+Hearsay Social is hosting its annual Innovation Summit this week in San Francisco, with talks by Shelley O’Connor, co-head of wealth management for Morgan Stanley (MS), and other industry leaders.

 The event, which includes a debate over the role of robo-advisors in the advisory space, also features speakers from PayPal (Bill Ready, senior vice president), FutureAdvisor (CEO Bo Lu) and Tiburon Strategic Advisors (Managing Partner Chip Roame).